ripped-rooster/Terraform-Associate-Notes/README.md

 - By default, Terraform looks for providers in the Terraform Providers Registry ([Terraform Providers Registry](https://registry.terraform.io/browse/providers)).
 - Providers are plugins released independently of Terraform's core software, with their own versioning.
 - Custom providers can be written if needed (beyond the scope of certification).
 - During initialization (via `terraform init`), Terraform finds and installs providers.
+You don't have to manually add them, as long as a resource from that provider has been added prior to init.
 - Best practice: Providers should be pinned to a specific version to avoid breaking changes.

 ### Terraform Resources